jlengstorf/lengstorf.com/content/cost-of-living.md

 <p class="lead"><strong>Can you really <em>save money</em> by traveling the world?</strong> Chances are, you can.
 Probably quite a bit, actually.</p>

+If your income is location-independent, you can most likely _save_ thousands of dollars a year by traveling the world.

 To see exactly how much, take three minutes to enter your expenses below.

 <a href="#enter-bills" class="cost-of-living__continue-link">Compare Your Costs</a>